 Setting up Time Clock MTS to comply with these regulations is simple.
 Firstly, you must edit the employee payroll information for each employee that is to receive overtime.
 In the first image in this post you can see an employee configured with overtime rate 1 set to 1.5 times the base rate of pay, and overtime rate 2 to double the base rate of pay.
 Once this is done for each employee you can then move on to the global overtime settings.

 The second screenshot in this post shows Time Clock MTS configured to calculate overtime as per the Californian stipulations.
 Daily over time rate 1 is set to trigger at 8 hours and over time rate 2 is set to trigger at 12 hours.
 Weekly overtime is turned off and the calculation of overtime is set to daily overtime only.
 Lastly, the seventh day overtime setting is checked and the limit set to 8 hours.

-In the next installment I'll cover modifying the Time Clock MTS report section templates to display the new payment amounts covered by overtime rate 2.
+In part 2 of our California overtime regulations compliance I’ll cover modifying the Time Clock MTS report section templates to display the new payment amounts covered by overtime rate 2.